Can You Bring A Massage Gun On A Plane

 Removable Battery

 90% of massage guns these days have non-removable batteries.
-However, there are not many popular massage guns with removable batteries.
+However, there are not many popular percussion massagers with removable batteries.

-Some examples include the Theragun Pro (4th and 5th generation), all Hypervolts except for the Go and the gray Hypervolt 2, Achedaway Pro, RecoverFun Plus, Lifepro DynaFlex, and Lifepro Sonic.
+Some examples include the Theragun Pro 4th and 5th Gen, all Hypervolts except for the Hypervolt Go, the gray Hypervolt 2, Achedaway Pro, RecoverFun Plus, Lifepro DynaFlex, and Lifepro Sonic.

-So if your massage gun has a removable lithium metal or lithium ion battery, it must be packed separately from the device and placed in your carry-on baggage, as they are always prohibited in checked baggage.
+So, suppose your massage gun has a removable lithium-metal or lithium-ion battery.
+In that case, it must be packed separately from the device and placed in your carry-on baggage, as they are always prohibited in checked luggage.

-The battery should be placed in a plastic bag and kept away from other metal items, such as keys, to prevent a short circuit.
+To prevent a short circuit, the massage gun battery should be placed in a plastic bag and kept away from other metal items, such as keys.

-Note Lithium-ion rechargeable batteries are restricted to a maximum rating of 100 watt-hours (Wh) per battery 5,6.
-However, there is no need to worry as to our knowledge, there are no massage guns with such a large battery.
+Note: Lithium-ion rechargeable batteries are restricted to a maximum rating of 100 watt-hours (Wh) per battery5,6.
+However, there is no need to worry.
+To our knowledge, no massage gun has such a large battery.

 The formula is: